 To receive financial aid, the student must apply each year by completing a Free Application for Federal Student Aid (FAFSA).
 In addition to completing a FAFSA each year, students must meet enrollment and Satisfactory Academic Progress (SAP) standards.

 Students should complete a Free Application for Federal Student Aid (FAFSA).
-Students who return their FAFSA application later than the priority date (July 1) will continue to be considered for financial aid as long as the funds remain available.
-ATTENTION All RETURNING STUDENTS: FOR MAXIMUM CONSIDERATION OF ALL MU’S NEED BASED FUNDS (FOUNDERS GRANT, WORK STUDY, ECT.), THE FAFSA MUST BE RECEIVED BY THE PRIORITY DEADLINE OF JULY 1.
+Students who return their FAFSA application later than the priority date (June 1) will continue to be considered for financial aid as long as the funds remain available.
+ATTENTION All RETURNING STUDENTS: FOR MAXIMUM CONSIDERATION OF ALL MU’S NEED BASED FUNDS (FOUNDERS GRANT, STUDENT EMPLOYMENT, ETC.), THE FAFSA MUST BE RECEIVED BY THE PRIORITY DEADLINE OF JUNE 1.

 Students who have applied for admission to Methodist should also submit the FAFSA.
 They should NOT wait for an admissions decision before completing the FAFSA.